-We will adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school
+Adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school

-Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
+Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.

-We will work closely with the CME Team, School Admissions Service and the Elective Home Education Team
+Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham Children's Trust.